Lost in Translation (poem): Background

-Merrill wrote in his lifetime mainly for a select group of friends, fans, and critics, and expected readers of "Lost in Translation" to have some knowledge of his biography.
-Born in New York City, Merrill was the son of the founder of the world's largest brokerage firm.
+Merrill wrote in his lifetime mainly for a select group of friends, fans and critics, and expected readers of "Lost in Translation" to have some knowledge of his biography.
+Born in New York City, Merrill was the son of the founder of the world's largest brokerage firm named Merrill Lynch.
 He enjoyed a privileged upbringing in economic and cultural terms, although his intelligence and exceptional financial circumstances often made him feel lonely as a child.
 Merrill was the only son of Charles E. Merrill and Hellen Ingram.
 (Merrill had two older half siblings from his father's first marriage.)

 Given that his parents were often preoccupied, his father with business, his mother with social obligations, Merrill developed a number of close relationships with household staff.
 "Lost in Translation" describes a profound childhood bond with the woman who taught him French and German.
 Merrill's parents would divorce in 1939, when Merrill was thirteen years old, in a scandal that was front-page news on the New York Times.

 Not only is "Lost in Translation" a poem about a child putting together a jigsaw puzzle, it is an interpretive puzzle, designed to engage a reader's interest in solving mysteries at various narrative levels.

 The poem is dedicated to Merrill's friend, the distinguished poet, critic, and translator Richard Howard.
 It consists of 215 lines with an additional four line epigraph.
 The poem is mainly in unrhymed pentameter but includes a section in Rubaiyat quatrain stanzas.
 "Lost in Translation" may be classified as an autobiographical narrative or narrative poem, but is better understood as a series of embedded narratives.